 - In a large bowl, rub the cold butter into the flour mixture until it resembles fine breadcrumbs.

 - Make a well in the centre and add the beaten egg and buttermilk.

-- Use a flat-bladed knife to mix the wet ingredients into the dry, until it clumps together and continue to mix, until it comes together as a very sticky dough.
+- Using a flat-bladed knife, mix the wet ingredients into the dry, until it clumps together.
+Continue to mix until it comes together as a very sticky dough.
 If it looks like the dough is too dry, then add a little milk.

-- Lay a large piece of baking paper on the work surface and sprinkle liberally with gluten free flour/tapioca flour.
+- Lay a large piece of baking paper on the work surface and sprinkle liberally with gluten free flour/tapioca starch.